Smoking Fish

 • Develops a new taste and flavor.

-• Changes the color, smoked products shine and look better.
+• Changes the color of smoked products to make them shine and look better.

 What is Smoking ?

-The air draft, which might be considered the smokehouse sucking power, sucks in the outside air and combustion gases that in turn attract solid unburned particles such as soot, ash and others.
-This stream rushes inside of the smoking chamber where it collides with hanging meats and with the walls of the chamber.
-A stronger air draft and higher temperature increase the energy of the smoke which results in more intense smoking.
-The amount of moisture on the surface of a product plays a role in color formation and the color develops faster when the surface is wetter.
+The air draft, which might be considered the smokehouse sucking power, sucks in the fresh air from the ouside and with smoke and combustion gases creates a turbulance inside the smoking chamber.
+This turbulance attracts solid unburned particles such as soot, ash, and others.
+On its way out, this stream collides with hanging meats and with the walls of the chamber.
+A stronger air draft and higher temperature increase the energy of the smoke, which results in more intense smoking.
+The amount of moisture on the surface of a product plays a role in color formation, given that wet meat attracts unburnt particles better.
 This also results in a much darker color as particles such as tar and soot easily stick to the surface.

 Smoking meat consists of the following steps: